llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 it at some point.

 Which might be a problem as TableGen only exists within LLVM.
-Unlike a language such as C++, TableGen doesn't have an array of resources.
+Unlike a language such as C++, TableGen does not have an array of resources.

 So, as well as joining a new project, you also now need to learn a new Domain Specific Language (DSL).
 You didn’t come to LLVM to learn a DSL, you probably came here to write a compiler.

-I can’t say that this problem will ever be solved, but the situation isn’t as bleak as it appears.
+I can’t say when this problem might be solved, but the situation isn’t as bleak as it appears.
 There have been big improvements in TableGen tools recently, which means you can put more of your energy into the goals that brought you to LLVM in the first place.